 The Best Environmental Film Award was picked up by director Karina Holden and her co-producer Sarah Beard at an earlier screening of their documentary Blue.
 The shocking revelation about the state of the planet’s oceans screened five times throughout the festival, each time to a packed house.
 Frontera Invisible, Grey Space, Long Yearning and Suzy and the Simple Man were other nominees.

-The annual award for Best Young Australian Filmmaker was collected by Nina Buxton, whose short film Mwah proved highly topical, examining as it does the terrifying experience of young women dealing with unwanted attention from predatory men.
+Our 2017 Young Australian Filmmaker of the Year was Nina Buxton, whose short film Mwah proved highly topical, examining as it does the terrifying experience of young women dealing with unwanted attention from predatory men.

 Best Music Documentary was awarded to Rumble, which revealed and celebrated the huge contribution made by Native Americans to the popular “Western” musical forms of blues, rock and jazz, and the rhythms we hear around us every day.
 Amplify Her, The Go-Betweens: Right Here, and Westwind: Djalu’s Legacy were also in the running.